Asparagus Fern, Asparagus Aethiopicus: “Emerald Feather”

 Asparagus fern is an evergreen perennial with upright or long, trailing branches covered with tiny, thin leaves, which give it a bushy, feathery, fluffy appearance.
 The plants can have small flowers or berries.
 Native to Africa, asparagus fern also goes by these aliases: emerald fern, emerald feather, and lace fern.
 The most common variety is Asparagus sprengeri.
 Other varieties of asparagus ferns include ming fern and the more-groomed foxtail fern or Plumosa fern, an aggressive climber.

-During our recent visit to Pistils Nursery (shown above), owner Mégan Twilegar waxed nostalgic about a childhood asparagus fern: “This is the plant that I remember watering for my mother when I was growing up, and I just love it,” she said.
+During a visit to Pistils Nursery (shown above), owner Mégan Twilegar waxed nostalgic about a childhood asparagus fern: “This is the plant that I remember watering for my mother when I was growing up, and I just love it,” she said.
 “My mother’s plant was large and in a terra cotta pot but there were these fleshy roots all over the base that I thought were fascinating.”
 (If asparagus ferns look familiar, it may be because they had a surge of popularity in the 1970s.)

 Asparagus fern is so named because its fronds look like the top of a stalk of asparagus.
 Surprisingly enough, asparagus fern is related to the lily (Liliaceae) family.